Literature in the formation of the person

 consecrated

-Sister Teresa Harrell is a sister of the Society of Mary, a religious life institute of sisters dedicated to the New Evangelization, which works in a complementary way with the Saint John Society.
+Sister Teresa Harrell is a sister of the Society of Mary, consecrated missionary sistersa religious life institute of sisters dedicated to the New Evangelization, that works in a complementary way with the Saint John Society.

 After being homeschooled, she finished her last two years of high school at Damascus Christian School (Damascus, Oregon).

-She currently lives in West Linn, Oregon, at the Old River Pastoral Center, works at St. Michael the Archangel Parish in Portland, Oregon, where she is coordinator of liturgy and spirituality, and teaches Theology at Central Catholic High School (Portland).
+She currently lives in West Linn, Oregon, at the Old River Pastoral Center, and works at St. Michael the Archangel Parish in Portland, Oregon, where she serves as director of the Mercy Mission Program and coordinator of liturgy and spirituality.

 The Truth has been accepted in the world not because of its character as a system, nor because of books, nor because of argumentation, nor because of the temporal power that supported it, but because of the personal influence of those who testified, being at the same time teachers and models.